 Romans 6:16 .....you are that one’s slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness?
 (NKJ)

 - Paul and The Sabbath -

 ANSWER: In Antioch Paul worshiped in the synagogue, on the Sabbath (Acts 13:14-16).
 When the Jews had left the synagogue, the Gentiles begged Paul to preach to them “the next Sabbath” (13:44).
-He didn't tell them to meet him on Sunday.
-And almost the whole city came to hear him.
+He didn’t tell them to meet him on Sunday.
+Almost the whole town came to hear him.

-In Philippi, where there was no synagogue, Paul went out by the river “where prayer was customarily made.”
+In Philippi there was no synagogue.
+Paul went out by the river “where prayer was customarily made.”
 He went there to worship on the Sabbath (Acts 16:13).

 In Thessalonica “Paul, as his custom was, went in (to the synagogue) to them, and for three Sabbaths reasoned with them from the scriptures” (Acts 17:2).

 At Corinth he “reasoned in the synagogue every Sabbath” (Acts 18:4,11).